Co-operative Commission: Work

-The commission worked for six months to try to answer these three questions, receiving submissions from experts and interested parties, and holding regional hearings at the Co-operative Congress in May 2000 and the October 2000 Labour Party Conference.
+The commission worked for six months to try to answer these three questions, receiving submissions from experts and interested parties, and holding regional hearings at the Co-operative Congress in May 2000 and at the October 2000 Labour Party Conference.
 They also received a number of collective and individual submissions, and engaged in debate in the pages of Co-operative News.
-Technical reports and advise were commissioned from independent advisers and consultants, and many co-operative societies also provided the commission with research and statistics that they had compiled themselves.
+Technical reports and advice were commissioned from independent advisers and consultants, and many co-operative societies also provided the commission with research and statistics that they had compiled themselves.

 Writing in the New Statesman, John Monks said:

 Over the past six months, as chair of the Co-operative Commission, I have been hearing evidence from organisations and individuals with a wide range of views on the direction that the movement should take.
 My colleagues and I have been impressed by many things: first and foremost, the goodwill towards the co-operative movement that is to be found in many, many places.
 There is also a willingness to embrace change and an awareness that no change is not an option.

 The commission met formally on nine occasions, and the final three were dedicated to drawing conclusions from all the submissions, debates and findings to decide what changes the Movement would need to make.
 A series of recommendations was carefully drawn up, with the commissioners being aware that they needed to be "radical, but deliverable" if they were to have any success in the real world.
 The chair of the commission maintained hope, writing "In Britain, the co-operative movement is widely seen as dated and out of touch.
 But the principles it embraces are in tune with modern thinking; the democratisation of communications offered by the internet and other technological developments could yet herald another golden age for co-operation".
 The final recommendations were published in the commission's final report.